Spain's Rioja wine region bans wining, dining as pandemic curbs grow

 The government also presented plans to raise taxes on large companies and high earners to fund increased spending as a way out of a record recession.

-Reporting by Nathan Allen, Inti Landauro, Joan Faus, Belen Carreno; Writing by Inti Landauro and Ingrid Melander,; Editing by Andrei Khalip and Angus MacSwan
+Reporting by Nathan Allen, Inti Landauro, Joan Faus, Belen Carreno; Writing by Inti Landauro and Ingrid Melander,; Editing by Andrei Khalip, Angus MacSwan and Bernadette Baum

 Our Standards: The Thomson Reuters Trust Principles.